 For a larger redo, switching your cement walkway out for gravel with walkway stones gives a sleek, modern look.
 Cobblestone or brick offers your home a more classic feel.
 Consider what goes best with your exterior design in terms of style and color.

 For a smaller project, planting flowers along the edge of your walkway adds beauty and depth to your front lawn.
 Add a pop of color with California Asters or Sea Lavender.
-If you’d prefer an ornamental grass, something like Blue Fescue is a hardy, low-maintenance option.
+If you’d prefer ornamental grass, something like Blue Fescue is a hardy, low-maintenance option.

 3. Spruce up your mailbox